Pink tax: Pink tax causes

 There are many reasons why the pink tax exists, including tariffs, product discrimination, and product differentiation.
 There are many suggested causes of this discrepancy, including price elasticity and the belief that women are more prepared than men to pay higher prices for their purchases.
 Other reports suggest that marketing targets women to pay higher prices as ethical consumers.
 Certain types of clothing, footwear, and gloves made for women and men are taxed at different levels when first entering the United States.
 While some tariffs are higher for men's clothing, others are higher for women's.

-According to The Washington Post article women are more likely to spend more money on improving their appearance, because not doing so is associated with the risk of losing revenue.
+According to The Washington Post women are more likely to spend more money on improving their appearance, because not doing so is associated with the risk of losing revenue.
 Some studies showed that attractive people tend to earn higher salaries, receive higher grades in school, receive shorter prison sentences, and are more likely to be hired and promoted in the workplace.

 Some people argue that product differentiation can account for a portion of the difference between the prices of men's goods and women's goods.
 Products like the Radio Flyer scooter may cost more due to the cost of slightly changing the product.
 For example, a pink scooter may cost more than a red scooter because it is more expensive to paint a scooter pink than red, assuming such a large difference for this reason of production would be because the red scooters are the larger production, and pink scooters are in the minority.
 However, there has never been any evidence presented, for example, that pink paint costs more than red paint or blue paint, thereby creating cost differentials in color-coded items geared toward different genders.
-The Pink Tax also arises in services like haircuts or dry cleaning.
-Likewise, in dry cleaning, some people argue that men's clothing tends to be more uniform while women's clothing tends to have a lot of variabilities which can make it harder to clean.
-They also argue that pressing machines, normally made for men's clothing, are more difficult to use on women's clothes, which results in the dry-cleaners resorting to hand-pressing the clothing.
+The pink tax also arises in services like haircuts or dry cleaning.
+Likewise, in dry cleaning, some people hold that men's clothing tends to be more uniform while women's clothing tends to have a lot of variabilities which can make it harder to clean.
+They also argue that pressing machines, normally made for men's clothing, are more difficult to use on women's clothes, which results in dry-cleaners resorting to hand-pressing the clothing.